Nazım Pasha: Governor of Baghdad

 In 1910, Nazım Pasha was chosen to become the governor of Baghdad and became well known for his many projects to rehabilitate the city.
-Due to this, he was given the Iraqi laqab "Midhat Pasha II" in reference to Midhat Pasha, who's considered the most progressive Ottoman Pasha to rule over Baghdad.
-Nazım Pasha gained a positive reputation in Iraq as an ambitious reformist leader.
-Since Baghdad was extremely neglected during the Ottoman period.
+Due to this, he was given the Iraqi laqab "Midhat Pasha II" in reference to Midhat Pasha, who was considered the most progressive Ottoman Pasha to rule over Baghdad.
+Nazım Pasha gained a positive reputation in Iraq as an ambitious reformist leader, since Baghdad was extremely neglected during the Ottoman period.

 A photo from the Servet-i Fünun magazine, dated April 22, 1910, from the time when Nazım Pasha was the Governor of Baghdad.

-Among Nazım Pasha's achievements were establishing the first modern road in Baghdad which became known as "al-Nahr Street", cleaning Baghdad's alleyways and roads, releasing stray dogs back into the wild, paying Ottoman military officers in Baghdad who used to raid Baghdadi Souks due to lack of working salary, establishing a dam on the Tigris River, and organizing rules during Ramadan.
+Among Nazım Pasha's achievements were establishing the first modern road in Baghdad which became known as "al-Nahr Street", cleaning Baghdad's passageways and roads, releasing stray dogs back into the wild, paying Ottoman military officers in Baghdad who used to raid Baghdadi Souks due to lack of working salary, establishing a dam on the Tigris River, and organizing rules during Ramadan.
 Ottoman officers monitored the souks to ensure no one would eat during the day.
 Those who were arrested received ten lashes and a one-month prison sentence.

 Nazım Pasha also established the first modern school in Baghdad called "Al-Huquq School" which was located on Zuqaq al-Sarai.
-Due to the Pasha's establishment of education, jurists under the Pasha issued fatwas against Arab Bedouin tribe conflicts and raids.
-The Pasha dug trenches around Baghdad to keep the city safe from raids.
+Due to Nazım's establishment of education, jurists under the Pasha issued fatwas against Arab Bedouin tribe conflicts and raids.
+Trenches were dug around Baghdad to keep the city safe from raids.
 Nazım Pasha would also establish a trading center where many companies and the Ottoman Bank worked.
 Nazım Pasha eventually moved out of Baghdad and his position was taken over by Djemal Pasha.